Battle of Lepanto: Battle

-The lookout on the Real sighted the Turkish van at dawn of 7 October.
-John of Austria called a council of war and decided to offer battle.
-He travelled through his fleet in a swift sailing vessel, exhorting his officers and men to do their utmost.
+Preparing to give battle, John of Austria travelled through his fleet in a swift sailing vessel, exhorting his officers and men to do their utmost.
 The Sacrament was administered to all, the galley slaves were freed from their chains, and the standard of the Holy League was raised to the truck of the flagship.

 The fleet of the Holy League consisted of 109 galleys and six galleasses from the Republic of Venice, 49 galleys from the Spanish Empire, 27 galleys from the Republic of Genoa, seven galleys from the Papal States, five galleys from the Order of Saint Stephen and the Grand Duchy of Tuscany, three galleys from the Duchy of Savoy, three galleys from the Knights of Malta and some private ships.
 John of Austria, named overall commander of the fleet by Pope Pius V, led the centre division along with Papal captain Marcantonio Colonna and the Venetian Sebastiano Venier; the wings were commanded by the Venetian Agostino Barbarigo and the Genoese Gianandrea Doria.
-The Ottoman fleet consisted of 222 galleys and 56 galliots and was led by Müezzinzade Ali Pasha, Mahomet Sirocco and Occhiali.
+The Ottoman fleet consisted of 211 galleys and 63 galliots and was led by Müezzinzade Ali Pasha, Mahomet Sirocco and Occhiali.

 The wind was at first against the Christians, and it was feared that the Turks would be able to make contact before a line of battle could be formed.
 But around noon, shortly before contact, the wind shifted to favour the Christians, enabling most of the squadrons to reach their assigned position before contact.
 Four galeasses stationed in front of the Christian battle line opened fire at close quarters at the foremost Turkish galleys, confusing their battle array in the crucial moment of contact.
 Around noon, first contact was made between the squadrons of Barbarigo and Sirocco, close to the northern shore of the Gulf.
 Barbarigo had attempted to stay so close to the shore as to prevent Sirocco from surrounding him, but Sirocco, knowing the depth of the waters, managed to still insert galleys between Barbarigo's line and the coast.
-In the ensuing mêlée, the ships came so close to each other as to form an almost continuous platform of hand-to-hand fighting in which both leaders were killed.
+In the ensuing mêlée, the ships came so close to each other as to form an almost continuous platform of hand-to-hand fighting.
+Barbarigo was killed by an arrow to the eye, but the timely arrival of Bazán with the reserve fleet balanced the situation, with Sirocco being eventually killed and beheaded.
 The Christian galley slaves freed from the Turkish ships were supplied with arms and joined in the fighting, turning the battle in favour of the Christian side.